-Neil Versel is a staff reporter at GenomeWeb.
+Neil Versel is an editor at GenomeWeb.
 He covers the life science and healthcare informatics markets.

 The company has committed at least $289 million to a partnership with Google Cloud to accelerate AI and other informatics.